 Components of any type can specify the endpoints that the container exposes.
 These endpoints can be made accessible to the users if the Devfile cluster is running using a Kubernetes ingress or an OpenShift route and to the other components within the workspace.
 You can create an endpoint for your application or database, if your application or database server is listening on a port and you want to be able to directly interact with it yourself or you want other components to interact with it.

 Specify endpoints properties as shown in the following example:Example 1.
-Specifying endpoint properties
+Specify endpoints properties

 exposure: When its value is

 public, the endpoint is accessible outside the workspace.
-Users can access such an endpoint from the Devfile user interface and is always exposed on port
+Users can access such an endpoint from the devfile user interface, and the endpoint is always exposed on port 80 or 443 depending on whether TLS is enabled in the devfile.

 Listening on any other interface than the local loopback poses a security risk because such server is accessible without the JWT authentication within the cluster network on the corresponding IP addresses.